 At some point in your chosen course of study you may need to take part in the risk assessment process, whether it be for research activities, overseas travel, running an event off-campus, on-campus activities etc. We would ask you to actively engage in this process to make sure that you and others stay safe and well.

-The Safety, Health and Environment Section (SHE) is part of Facilities Management and we are here to provide quick and easy access to information and advice on all health, safety and environment matters at the University.
+The Safety, Health and Environment Department (SHE) is part of Estates Services and we are here to provide quick and easy access to information and advice on all health, safety and environment matters at the University.

 You can contact us by: